jhkolb/raptor/README.md

 }
 ```

+## Building the `Raptor` Binary
+Building the `raptor` command line tool is slightly complicated as it involves
+both Scala and Go.
+You will need to have Go, Scala, and Sbt installed in order
+to build `raptor` from source.

+Luckily, we have automated the build process with a simple Makefile.
+After
+cloning this Git repository, run `make` from its root directory.
+This will
+invoke `sbt` to compile the frontend DSL parser and `go build` to compile the
+Go backend and command-line tool.
+Upon successful completion, you should see a
+`raptor` binary file in your directory.

 ## Deploying an Application
 Once you have written a Raptor DSL configuration, you are ready to launch your
 application.
 Parsing a configuration file and launching the necessary Spawnpoint